simonedambrogio/HybridModels.jl/README.md

 # HybridModels.jl

-> ⚠️ **Development Status**: This package is in early development and should be considered alpha software.
-It is not yet ready for production use.
+> ⚠️ **Development Status**: This package is in early development.
 Expect frequent breaking changes, incomplete features, and potential bugs.
-We welcome feedback and contributions to help improve the package.

 A Julia package for implementing hybrid models that combine knowledge-driven and data-driven approaches in cognitive neuroscience and behavioral modeling.